travisdoor/bl/docs/master/language.md

 ### Any

-The Any type is special builtin structure containing pointer to TypeInfo and pointer to data.
-Any
-    value can be implicitly casted to this type on function call.
+Any type is a special builtin structure containing a pointer to TypeInfo and pointer to data.
+Any value can be implicitly cast to this type on function call.

 Any type layout: